 How Medigap Works with Original Medicare

-One of the most important things to understand is that a Medigap plan doesn’t replace your Original Medicare—it works with it.
+One of the most important things to understand is that a Medigap plan doesn’t replace your Original Medicare.
+It works with it.
 You’ll continue to pay your Part B premium to the government, and you’ll also pay a separate monthly premium to the private insurance company for your Medigap policy.

 When you visit a doctor or hospital that accepts Medicare, you’ll show both your Original Medicare card and your Medigap card.
 Medicare will pay its share of the approved amount for covered services first.
 Then, your Medigap plan steps in to pay its portion, which could be some or all of the remaining costs, depending on which plan you have.
 This seamless process means less paperwork and fewer unexpected bills for you.